 Employees that are rehired within 6 months must have their paid time off that was previously earned reinstated.
 When the leave is foreseeable, the employee must give their employer 10 days advanced warning.

 Employers are required to maintain records of employee time tracking and paid time off for a minimum of 3 years.
-These reports can be demanded with a 5 day window to supply the needed reports.
+These reports can be demanded with a 5-day window to supply the needed reports.
 It is more important than ever before that payroll companies have the tools necessary for their clients to track and report compliance with the new ordinances.

 Spokane Sick Time Ordinance Laws

 New Sick time ordinances will take effect on Jan 1, 2017.
 With the passing of Washington’s Paid Sick Leave Law Statewide, Spokane has implemented a sunset clause on their sick leave ordinance that expires on December 31, 2017.
 The following day, Washington’s sick leave law takes effect.
 Although the name of the ordinance specifically covers sick time, it also provides for safe time for employees.
-Paid sick and safe time leave (PSSL) includes any time spent for physical health, appointments, sickness, injuries, etc. Safe time include issues that arise as a public health issue, places of work or school closing to the public and domestic violence.
+Paid sick and safe time leave (PSSL) includes any time spent on physical health, appointments, sickness, injuries, etc. Safe time includes issues that arise as a public health issue, places of work or school closing to the public and domestic violence.
 Sick leave can also be used for bereavement.
 Employees are able to take the time off for themselves or for a family member.
 Family members include dependents, spouses, parents or other close family members.
 The new law applies to any employee who works in Spokane for 240 hours or more in a given year.
 All employers with at least 1 employee, are required to provide sick time.
 Employees will be awarded 1 hours of sick time for every 30 hours worked.
 Companies can decide whether they are going to accrue this sick time on a calendar year or on a fiscal year, but are required to disclose which year it is in the employee handbook.
 The exceptions to this law are workers in the building trades, and temporary, seasonal and work-study employees.
 The other exception to this law includes city, state and federal employees.

 SeaTac Paid Sick Leave for Hospitality and Transportation Workers

 After several rounds of Legal debate in the court systems, the SeaTac Paid Sick Leave Ordinance stands for all employees, including airport workers.
 SeaTac’s new mandatory sick leave applies to all hospitality and transportation workers.
 Employees are able to earn unlimited sick leave each year and can’t be capped on usage or accrual.
 Employees earn 1 hour of sick leave for every 40 hours of time worked.
-Unlike surrounding cities, or the State Sick Leave Law, SeaTac requires employers to pay out unused sick leave at the end of each calendar year.
+Unlike surrounding cities or the State Sick Leave Law, SeaTac requires employers to pay out unused sick leave at the end of each calendar year.
 This means that workers who work while sick can expect to be paid for that unused sick time.
 The rules vary for the employees that are covered and depend on the size of the business.
 Our article on SeaTac covers the ins and outs more completely.
 SeaTac’s sick leave ordinance means different hourly wages and different sick leave accrual for employees that don’t exclusively work in SeaTac.
 It also means a crazy set of alternating rules for Washington State Employers.